iotaledger/wallet.rs/specs/wallet-ENGINEERING-SPEC-0000.md

 Initialises account
 There could be the following scenarios in which an account can be initialised:

-*   Mnemonic generated outside the stronghold:  In this case, the account should be initialised with mnemonic.
-It should communicate with the stronghold using its “importAccount” method and should expect an “id” in a response.
+*   _Mnemonic generated outside the stronghold_:  In this case, the account should be initialised with mnemonic.
+It should communicate with the stronghold using its “importAccount” method and should expect an “id” in a response;
-*   Mnemonic generated inside the stronghold: In this case, the account should be initialised without mnemonic.
-It should communicate with the stronghold using its “createAccount” method and should expect an “id” in response.
+*   _Mnemonic generated inside the stronghold_: In this case, the account should be initialised without mnemonic.
+It should communicate with the stronghold using its “createAccount” method and should expect an “id” in response;
-*   Importing accounts from stronghold backup: In this case, the account should receive all initialisation properties from stronghold.
+*   _Importing accounts from stronghold backup_: In this case, the account should receive all initialisation properties from stronghold.
 Note that during backup, these properties should be passed to the stronghold so that it stores these configuration settings in the back up.
-See [ importAccounts()](#heading=h.vvkqbm8ffpkk)
+See [import_accounts()](#import_accounts).

-_Following should be considered when initialising an account:_
+Following should be considered when initialising an account:

 *   An account should never be initialised directly.
-Instead, the only way an account could be initialized is through [AccountsManager.addAccount()](#heading=h.rmcbnl98kwxq) method.
+Instead, the only way an account could be initialized is through [add_account()](#add_account) method;
 *   An account should always be initialised after a successful response from the stronghold.
 If the stronghold fails to create an account, the account initialisation should error out.
 If the stronghold successfully creates an account, the account should be stored in the persistent storage.
-Upon successful store operation in the persistent storage, the user should be returned an account object.
+Upon successful store operation in the persistent storage, the user should be returned an account object;
-*   If “provider” property is not passed, a random node should be selected from the “nodes” property.
+*   If `provider` property is not passed, a random node should be selected from the `nodes` property;
-*   If “type” property is not passed, “default” should be used as an account type.
+*   If `type` property is not passed, `"default”` should be used as an account type;
-*   “quorumSize” and “quorumThreshold” should be validated.
-For example, “quorumSize” should not be greater than the number of nodes provided by the user.
+*   `quorum_size` and `quorum_threshold` should be validated.
+For example, `quorum_size` should not be greater than the number of nodes provided by the user.
-*   The “nodes” property should validate and remove duplicate node URLs.
+*   The `nodes` property should validate and remove duplicate node URLs;
 *   All the properties of the returned account object should be read-only.
 They should not be allowed to be manipulated directly.